Credit unions welcome Donohoe’s move to reduce levies

 It means credit unions collectively will pay €5.3 million in 2021, a reduction of 56 per cent on the €12 million paid in 2019.

-“Credit unions play an important role in local communities as a volunteer co-operative movement,” Minister Donohoe said.
+“Credit unions play an important role in local communities as a volunteer co-operative movement,” said Mr Donohoe.

-“Having taken into consideration my legislative responsibilities, the views of the sector, the credit union advisory committee, and the Central Bank, and in the context of the current environment that credit unions are operating in, I believe that the revised levy rates are appropriate,” he said.

-“This is a significant cost saving for credit unions which will go some way to alleviating the impact of the Covid-19 pandemic on credit union balance sheets,” the group’s chief executive Ed Farrell said.
+“This is a significant cost saving for credit unions which will go some way to alleviating the impact of the Covid-19 pandemic on credit union balance sheets,” said the group’s chief executive, Ed Farrell.

 “We are delighted that our campaigning for our member credit unions has delivered,” he said.